conservancy/npo-ledger-cli/npo-ledger-cli-tutorial.md

 * `W2`, indicating the amount paid will be part of a USA Federal income, as reported on Form W2 report for the `Entity` involved.

+* `Retirement-Pretax`, indicating the amount paid was made to a W2 employee as part of pre-tax retirement plan, such as a 401(k) or 403(b) plan.

 * `Accountant-Advises-No-1099`, indicating that the circumstances and rules seem to indicate a USA Federal Form 1099 should be issued for the `Entity` involved, but an outside accountant advised that no 1099 need be issues for